snaileny/discord-invite-validator/README.md

-# discord-invite-generator
+# discord-invite-validator
-Generates Discord invites from input and checks if they are valid or not.
+Simple script and UI to check if the Discord links provided are valid.